Greenstand/treetracker-wallet-app/README.md

 );
 ```

+Note:

-Note: The user of this client decides whether or not to acknowledge the message by calling the callback function `acknowlege`.
+The user of this client decides whether or not to acknowledge the message by calling the callback function `acknowlege`.

+The message should include the `ack` field which is the jsonb data in db, so the user of this client can choose to modify the existing `ack` or simply overwrite it.

 # Database Schema